cernst72/vja/Features.md

 ### Batch editing

-Multiple edits are possible by giving more task ids
+Multiple edits and defers are possible by giving more task ids

 ```shell
 vja edit 1 5 8 --due="next monday 14:00"